 How much does it cost to start an LLC in Georgia?

-The filing fee for Georgia LLCs is $100.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Georgia LLC is $100.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Georgia?

 The general filing time for Georgia LLCs is at 7 business days.

 Can I start a Georgia LLC for free?